How to Pick and Efficiently Pack Travel Clothes

 To give you a head start, below is a template you can use to start your own packing list.

-Originally, I thought packing cubes were just a marketing gimmick and did not think they would make a difference.
+Originally, I thought packing cubes were just a marketing gimmick.
 Boy, was I wrong!
-I could not believe how much I was able to pack/stuff in them and I consume significantly less space!
+I could not believe how much I was able to pack/stuff in them and consume significantly less space!

-The packing cubes I ended up are Sea to Summit Pack-It cubes.
-If you are traveling with an SO (Significant Other), then I recommend you each buy a different color.
+The packing cubes I use are Sea to Summit Pack-It cubes.
+If you are traveling with a SO (Significant Other), then I recommend you each buy a different color.
 That way you know which bags are yours, and which are your SO’s.
-Also, if you are going to use these bags for other things (for example., electronics), then dedicate another color for those items.
+Also, if you are going to use these bags for other things (for example, electronics), then dedicate another color for those items.
 It will be easier for you to find your gear and you don’t have to open each bag.

 How you pack your cubes is up to you.
-My cubes are broken out based on the type of clothing – underwear, tops, pants.
-When we are camping, Mike mixes it up and likes to pack each day of clothing into a cube.
+My cubes are broken out based on the type of clothing – under garments, tops, bottoms.
+When we are camping, Mike mixes it up and packs each day of clothing into a cube.
 I did try this approach, and it did not work for me.
 After the first couple of days, you will find what works for you.
 Just remember to note how you did it when you come back from your trip!

 Below is how Mike and I packed in our packing cubes when we went to Europe in the summer: